yuriabrito/Will.IAM/README.md

 In order to get a list of schedulers, users must have ListSchedulers permission.

-Permissions are written in a specific format **{OwnershipLevel}::{Action}::{Service}::{Resource::Hierarchy}**.
+Permissions are written in a specific format **{Service}::{OwnershipLevel}::{Action}::{Resource::Hierarchy}**.
 So, ListSchedulers could be had in a diversity of ways:

-RO::ListSchedulers::Maestro::*
+Maestro::RO::ListSchedulers::*

-RL::ListSchedulers::Maestro::NA::Sniper3D::*
+Maestro::RL::ListSchedulers::NA::Sniper3D::*

-RL::ListSchedulers::Maestro::NA::Sniper3D::sniper3d-game
+Maestro::RL::ListSchedulers::NA::Sniper3D::sniper3d-game

 You'll know more about Will.IAM permissions later.
-If someone has **RL::ListSchedulers::Maestro::NA::Sniper3D::\***, then Maestro will only respond schedulers under NA::Sniper3D's domain.
+If someone has **Maestro::RL::ListSchedulers::NA::Sniper3D::\***, then Maestro will only respond schedulers under NA::Sniper3D's domain.

 ## Permissions